Father Divine: 1919–1931: Sayville, New York

 Father Divine's house in Sayville, New York.

-Father Divine and his disciples moved to Sayville, New York in 1919.
+Father Divine and his disciples moved to Sayville, Long Island, New York in 1919.
 He and his followers were the first black homeowners in town.
 Father Divine purchased his 72 Macon Avenue house from a resident who wanted to spite the neighbor he was feuding with.
 The two neighbors, both German Americans, began fighting when one of them changed his name from Felgenhauer to Fellows in response to anti-German sentiment.
 His neighbor taunted him, and the feud escalated until Fellows decided to move.
 As a final insult, he specifically advertised his home for sale to a "colored" buyer, presumably to lower his neighbors' property value.

 In this period, his movement underwent sustained growth.
 Father Divine held free weekly banquets and helped newcomers find jobs.
 He began attracting many white followers as well as black.
 The integrated environment of Father Divine's communal house and the apparent flaunting of his wealth by his owning a Cadillac infuriated neighbors.

 Members of the overwhelmingly white community accused him of maintaining a large harem and engaging in scandalous sex, but the district attorney's office in Suffolk County found the claims baseless.
 To try to please his neighbors, he had a sign posted at his driveway warning guests: NOTICE—Smoking—Intoxicating Liquors—Profane Language—Strictly Prohibited.
 Contrary to the charges of Sayville residents, Angels claimed that Father Divine prohibited singing after 8 p.m., and by 10 p.m. had closed all windows and blinds."
 Nonetheless, the neighbors continued to complain.